Characters of the Overwatch franchise: Juno

 Juno Teo Minh is a medic from a Mars colony that was secretly founded by Lucheng Interstellar as "Project Red Promise" to terraform the planet for future inhabitants.
-Juno is the first and only child born on Mars, nicknamed as a Martian despite being human, and has Singaporean Chinese and Vietnamese ancestry.
-Her primary weapon is the Mediblaster, a laser pistol that harms foes and heals allies.
-Her Pulsar Torpedoes are homing projectiles which are capable of targeting multiple combatants at once; similar to the Mediblaster, the torpedoes heal teammates and damage enemies.
-She can create a Hyper Ring that provides a temporary speed boost for allies that run through it.
-She has a Glide Boost ability to quickly glide in a horizontal path, and her passive Martian Overboots allows her to double jump and hover.
-Her Ultimate is Orbital Ray that targets an area and buffs all allies within its range while active.
+Juno is the first and only child born on Mars, nicknamed as a Martian despite being human, and has Singaporean Chinese and Vietnamese ancestry, and was sent back to Earth to locate help for the colony.
+She can move quickly with her boots, allowing her to double-jump and hover in the air, and she can also provide an accelerating ring to speed up her allies.
+Her blaster pistol heals allies and damages enemies, and she can launch pulsar torpedoes that lock on to both allies and foes to heal and damage them, respectively.
+Her ultimate fires a large beam that heals and provides offensive buffs to all allies within it's radius.
 Juno is voiced by Xanthe Huynh.